Depression, A Stubborn Darkness, Edward T. Welch

 Second, there is no such thing as “psychological pain” as Welch ascribes to Job (p 200).
 Pain is physical.
 Why is it necessary for believers to employ the jargon of those who deny the ability of God’s Word to meet the counselee’s need?

 Finally, why is it so hard for nouthetic (biblical) counselors to talk about the sinful failings of counselees?
 Do we fear being perceived as mean and harsh at the expense of being helpful and faithful?
 Welch’s approach to helping the depressed is akin to helping a man who has fallen into a well by trying to understand his predicament, describing for him how cold and hopeless he must feel, how difficult the climb out of the well must seem to him, how uncomfortable his wet clothing must feel, and how thin the air must be getting.
 It is little consolation for the man in the well to know that the man above understands his situation and how badly he feels for him.
-What he needs is a rope!
+What he needs is a rope.
 If the man above would only provide a rope it would not matter if he chides the victim for falling in or disparages him for his carelessness.
-If he will provide him with a rope he will be of infinitely more help than one who would merely feel his pain and commiserate.
+If he will provide him with a rope he will be of infinitely more help than one who would merely emote with him, feel his pain, and commiserate.

 The Word of the Living God has answers, not mere empathy; solutions, not suggestions.
-Thirty-five years ago Jay Adams wrote about depression and offered what he said at the time were only preliminary discussions and invited others to build upon his foundation.
+Forty years ago Jay Adams wrote about depression and offered what he said at the time were only preliminary discussions and invited others to build upon his foundation.
 Welch does not build on Adams’ foundation but rather, digs it up and replaces it with sand.
 Adams warned then that the two most dangerous things a counselor could do for the depressed person are support and minimizing (CCM p 383).
 Welch does both in this book.
 It is the counseling equivalent of telling the depressed person to “depart in peace, be ye warmed and filled.”